ShadowNode/shadownode.github.io/content/home/guides/chunkloaders.md

 ### Token-earned Loaders vs Shop bought Loaders

-Token Loaders are always online-only and cannot be transfered between servers.
-They are also reset when the server is reset so you will need to earn them again through voting.
-Also, please keep in mind that token loaders are currently not working on 1.16 packs, however, are still avaliable on 1.12 packs.
+Token Loaders are always online-only and cannot be transferred between servers.
+They are also reset when the server is reset, so you will need to earn them again through voting.
+Also, please keep in mind that token loaders are currently not working on 1.16 packs, however, are still available on 1.12 packs.

-Shop Loaders are avalaible in Online Only as well as Always On.
-You can get Shop loaders transfered  between servers and reinstated after a server reset.
+Shop Loaders are available in Online Only as well as Always On.
+You can get Shop loaders transferred  between servers and reinstated after a server reset.

 You will need to open a ticket in our Discord server to accomplish this.